thecodingmachine/react-native-boilerplate/README.md

 ## About us

-[TheCodingMachine](https://www.thecodingmachine.com/) is a web and mobile agency based in Paris and Lyon.
+[TheCodingMachine](https://www.thecodingmachine.com/) is a web and mobile agency based in Paris and Lyon, France.
+We are [constantly looking for new developers and team leaders](https://www.thecodingmachine.com/nous-rejoindre/) and we love [working with freelancers](https://coders.thecodingmachine.com/).
+You'll find [an overview of all our open source projects on our website](https://thecodingmachine.io/open-source) and on [Github](https://github.com/thecodingmachine).

 ## See also